SophieSmith95/sophiesmith95.github.io/_posts/2019-07-28-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "Algorithms and Complexity"
-date:   2019-07-28 15:45:57 +0100
+date:   2018-06-17 15:45:57 +0100
 ---

-Using plural sight I decided to learn about various algorithms and their complexities.
-I learnt there are a large array of different types of algorithms and each one, depending on its complexity, fits different problems better than others.
-As the time take to run an algorithm is significantly important when writing code I have documented below the different types of algorithms that are available and their complexities.
+After learning about algorithms and complexity in 3rd year of univesity here is my basic overview of a numeber of algorithms and their complexities.

 ## Insertion Sort